There is no set rule on this, but we do have a suggested order for each level, as some units follow on from others.

 At each level, you must do the 3 main units before the Synoptic as these units will be tested in this exam.

-We do have the above recommended orders, but you do have different options and they can be adjusted depending on the individual student.
-As I mentioned at the beginning, the order is not set in stone, but some units are best done before others.
+We do have the above recommended orders, but you do have different options and they can be adjusted.
+The order is not set in stone, but some units are best done before others.

 Have a chat with your tutor to discuss what is best for you.